Host Pakistan to find out Friday if ICC Champions Trophy 2025 goes ahead

-Pakistan’s Champions Trophy fate to be decided by ICC on November 29
+Host Pakistan to learn ICC Champions Trophy fate, amid India travel ban

-The ICC will decide next steps for the Pakistan-hosted tournament after India refused to travel to the country.
+The ICC will decide next steps for the Pakistan-hosted tournament on November 29 after India refused to travel to the country.

 The International Cricket Council (ICC) will meet this week to determine the destiny of next year’s Champions Trophy after India refused to play in host nation Pakistan, a spokesperson said.